Defending Child Pornography Charges In Texas

 Call Now To Schedule Your Free Consultation

 If you have been charged with a crime relating to child pornography, don’t wait.
-Call the law firm of Clarissa Fernandez Pratt, today at 210-920-2535 or send an email through the online form to schedule your free, no-obligation, initial consultation.
-Clarissa will fight vigorously on your behalf to defend your rights and freedom.
+Call us at Clarissa Fernandez Pratt, today at 210-920-2535, or send an email through our online form to schedule your free, no-obligation, initial consultation.
+Our attorneys will fight vigorously on your behalf to defend your rights and freedom.